ForJournalism/fj-mapping/README.md

 how to run common types of analysis, and how to publish that analysis online in a clear and appropriate way.

 By the end of the course the student will have done at least 2 forms of analysis with resulting data nuts for stories.
 They will also have created at least 2 online maps using that data, plus one simple point map using geocoded data.

 # I. The basics

 ## 1. Obtaining and understanding geo data

+* What is it?
+    * Lat / Lon
+    * Lines and linestrings
+    * Polygons
+* Projections
+    * The world is not flat
+    * What is a projection?
+    * Common projections and when to use them
+* Formats
+    * CSV
+    * SHP
+    * GeoJSON
+    * WKT/WKB
 * Where do you find it?
-* Formats
-* Projections
+    * Seriously, where don't you?

 ## 2. Creating your own